Do you have that feeling of dread because you don’t know how you are going to handle the holidays?

 There are so many kinds of losses that we all experience at different times in our lives.
 They pull the rug out from underneath us, and it takes awhile for us to recover.
 These hard times are draining enough in and of themselves, but when you add on top of it all that the holiday seasons brings, it can be just too much to handle.
 Honestly, I have always thought the holidays are overwhelming even in the best of times, but if you are in a bad place or recovering from a hard year, it can be unbearable.

 7 suggestions for how to handle the holidays after a hard year

 - Change things up.
-Do things differently this year and chart a whole different course for this Christmas.
+Do things differently this year and chart a whole different course for this Thanksgiving and Christmas.
 Take the year off of all the decorating, shopping, cooking and attending all the events and parties.
 Or just choose a few of these things.
 Put a wreath on your door and a centerpiece on your table and call it done.
 Explore other ideas.
 Perhaps go to visit a friend you haven’t seen in awhile.
 Or go stay somewhere beautiful like the beach or the mountains.

 - Cut back.
 Create a “Not to Do” List.
 Make a list of all the things about the holiday season you get overwhelmed with and don’t like doing.
 Put these things on this list.
 Choose only the most important things that you don’t mind doing and especially the things you find joy in doing for your “To Do” List.

 - Serve others.
 There are so many people worse off in the world who need our help.
 There is no better way to forget our woes than by putting aside our own problems to help others.
 “If you really want to receive joy and happiness, then serve others with all your heart.
 Lift their burden, and your own burden will be lighter.”
 (Ezra Taft Benson)